tsumarios/Hardened-WebSocket-Server/README.md

 ![WS Ticket-Based Auth](/img/ws_ticket-based_auth.png)

-This demo is part of the "WebSocket (In)Security and Authentication" articles (written in Italian) available at <https://blog.rev3rse.it/> TODO: link.
+This demo is part of the "WebSocket (In)Security and Authentication" articles (written in Italian) available at <https://blog.rev3rse.it/websocket-insecurity-1>  and  <https://blog.rev3rse.it/websocket-insecurity-2>.

 ## Dependencies